ENCCS/veloxchem-hpc/content/exciton.rst

 - Submit a job

     Runs the above example.
-    On Dardel this calculation take around 10 minutes on 2 nodes.
+    On Dardel this calculation takes around 10 minutes on 2 nodes.
 You can choose to run on more nodes.

 - Plot the spectrum